Subject-Numeric Files, 1963-1973

 During the 1950s, the Department began designating some bureaus and offices as official decentralized file custodians.
 This practice continued through the 1960s and 1970s.
 As a result, documentation relating to the programs of those offices is generally absent from the Subject-Numeric Files, even though there are relevant file categories.

 The filing manuals issued by the Department of State in 1963 and 1965 provide the most detailed explanation of the central filing system.
 Note that the arrangement of the files described in the 1965 edition of the filing manual went into effect in January 1964:

 Other Finding Aids:

-Source cards.
+Source Card Index.
 Created by the Department of State.
 The cards are arranged by the source or destination of the communication (country or city or other organization, thereunder to or from, thereunder by date or by the Department of State office originating a memorandum).
 The cards are divided into segments matching those of the records to which they relate:

 - February-December 1963